mmikowski/hi_score/README.md

   }
 ```

-This self-documenting functional code replaces the dead-weight that is JSDoc
+This self-documenting code replaces the verbose JSDoc that is only useful
-and overwrought frameworks with a tiny fraction of the effort.
-See `cast*`
+when combined with complex transpilers.
+See **Cast Use Cases** below
-use cases below for more discussion.
+for more detail.

 ## Status
 I am currently updating the libraries.
 They are not complete.